Dogs are everywhere!

-In fact, according to the American Veterinary Medical Association (AMVA), 36.5% of American households have a dog!
-And I’ve seen them all – from the tiniest toy dogs that fit in the palm of your hand to 200lb St. Bernards whos slobber is enough to call a plumber over.
+In fact, according to the American Veterinary Medical Association (AMVA), 36.5% of American households have a dog.
+And I’ve seen them all – from the tiniest toy dogs that fit in the palm of your hand to 200lb St. Bernards whos slobber is enough to drench the. cat.

-One of the most common questions I’m asked is:
+One of the most common questions I get:

 “So what’s the best type of flooring for dogs?”

 While certain kinds of flooring are better suited to most dogs, the more accurate answer is…

 When buying flooring for your home and dog, it’s important to understand precisely what you’re getting so all benefit – your home, dog and yourself.

 I’ve ranked each flooring type based on my overall experiences as a flooring specialist for over 18 years.
 Yes, there are exceptions and I will actually detail those to make sure you cover all your bases.
 It does not mean you have to consider these options in that order; it’s just a general guideline.

 So here’s what I’d like you to do….

 After I walk you through each type of flooring and share a few facts about them, simply apply this information to your own dog and circumstances.
 That way, you will feel a whole lot better about making an informed decision on your ideal floor.